T-Tavares/code-titler/README.md

 Initial release of my very first VS Code Extension.

+### 0.1.0

+First minor update after some testing.

+-   Trim whitespaces on beginning and ending of title
+-   Added Titles to repo.

 ## Thoughts?

 Anyone that is keen to collaborate is welcome.
 Feel free to send me a message or drop an issue and we can build stuff together.